thearchitector/oncrop/README.md

-# CropOnMe
+# Oncrop

-CropOnMe is a web app that [continued description here].
+Oncrop is a web app that [continued description here].

 ## Installation
 [Dependency installation steps here.]